dib-lab/elvers/docs/trimmomatic.md

     MINLEN:25
 ```

-The trimming command can be modified via the configfile.
-This is what that same command looks
-like in our config:
+However, the trimming command can be extensively modified via the configfile.
+Here's how the parameters for the command above look in our config:

 ```
 trimmomatic:
   trim_cmd:  "ILLUMINACLIP:{}:2:40:15 LEADING:2 TRAILING:2 SLIDINGWINDOW:4:15 MINLEN:25"
+  extra: ''
 ```

+## Customizing the trimming parameters

+To modify any program params, you need to add a couple lines to the config file you provide to `eelpond`.

-To get the trimmomatic config you can modify, run:
+To get a trimmomatic config you can modify, run:
 ```
-./run_eelpond trimmomatic.config --build_config trimmomatic
+./run_eelpond trimmomatic.yaml trimmomatic --build_config
 ```
-The output should look like this:
+The output should be a small `yaml` configfile that contains:
 ```
 ####################  trimmomatic  ####################
 trimmomatic: